-MICHELE NORRIS, host:
+MICHELE NORRIS, Host:

 Now, Braunstein is a writer herself, and she recommends a book by her former teacher.
 It's for our series, You Must Read This, where authors talk about a book they love.

-For one semester, Joy Williams, whose short story collection "Taking Care" I'd long admired, was my teacher in a writing workshop.
+SARAH BRAUNSTEIN: For one semester, Joy Williams, whose short story collection "Taking Care" I'd long admired, was my teacher in a writing workshop.
 With cutting precision and candor, she tore into our drafts.

-My god, she'd deprive me of an eye.
+NORRIS: My god, she'd deprive me of an eye.

-The whole book is like this: brisk, funny, uncanny.
+NORRIS: brisk, funny, uncanny.
 We get a sense of something truly alive between, not merely inside, the characters.
 Though Williams spares her characters no pain, the overall effect is deeply compassionate.
 To gaze as she does, to strip away layers of socialization, to show us the bizarreness beneath, we need a brilliant and detached guide.
 This is us, Williams seems to say.
 These are our subterranean selves.
 The pleasures and pains of this book are vast.
 I refused to look away, even when I wanted to.

 NORRIS: That was Sarah Braunstein, author of the book "The Sweet Relief of Missing Children."
 You can read this and other recommendations at our website, npr.org.
 And to discuss books with other NPR listeners, join the NPR Facebook community.
 Search for NPR Books and click on like.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.